Photo Credit https://unsplash.com/@lidyanada

 All of this happened because Willison spent her time outside of work doing what she loves – reading and watching TV and movies and then talking about them.
 Had she wrapped up her entire identity in her salaried job, her life would feel far smaller.

 How to Lead a Happy and Fulfilling Life

 One common trait of people who are happy and fulfilled is that they are focused on many things and not just one.
 Everyone should have a job that’s a great fit for them, no question.
 And everyone should absolutely enjoy doing it and look forward to getting up every morning.
 But no one should rely completely on a job to bring meaning to all aspects of their life.

 In a nutshell, “follow your passion” is limiting advice – you may focus on one thing (if you even know what it is) but miss out on all sorts of other things that you would find very fulfilling.

 At ArcVida, we guide clients through an exercise called Design Your Life in which they look at all the hours they have in a week and consider how they want to spend them.
 We ask them to consider what matters to them and then find ways to incorporate those things into their lives.

 Instead of worrying about getting paid to follow your passion, design your awesome life instead.

-If you're actively searching for a new job and are not getting interviews for one you could love, Register for our $10 Trial and start today.
+If you're actively searching for a new job and are not getting interviews for one you could love, schedule your free strategy call today.